christophermorin/christophermorin/README.md

 ### About Me:
 - I'm a software developer working with both front and back end technologies.
 - I enjoy contributing to Opensource projects and writing about my experiences with tech.
-- I'm always building and currently expanding my knowledge of React.
+- I'm always building and currently expanding my knowledge of TypeScript and SQL.
 - Reach me through my personal <a href="https://chrismorin.netlify.app/"> website </a> or on <a href="https://www.linkedin.com/in/chrisjmorin/"> LinkedIn </a>.

 ---